MartinKolarik/glob-possible-parent/README.md

 var gpp = require('glob-possible-parent');
 var micromatch = require('micromatch'); // you can use any matcher implementation here

-// 1. use gpp() to transform the original pattern into an array of patterns which can be passed to the matching library
+// 1. use gpp() to transform the original pattern into an array of patterns
-// 2. create a RegExp from each pattern
+// 2. use micromatch to create a RegExp from each pattern
 // 3. join all created RegExps

 var gppRegExp = new RegExp('^(?:\\/$|(?:' + gpp('src/js/**/*.js').map(function (pattern) {